siderolabs/talos/CONTRIBUTING.md

 chmod +x .git/hooks/commit-msg
 ```

-In addition, all commits should be signed by the committer using `git commit -s` which should produce a commit
+In addition, all commits should be signed by the committer using `git commit -s`, which should produce a commit message with `Signed-off-by: Your Name <your@email>`.
-message with `Signed-off-by: Your Name <your@email>`.
-It is not necessary to cryptographically sign commits
+It is not necessary to cryptographically sign commits with GPG.
-with GPG.

 ### Pull Requests

-To avoid multiples CI runs, please ensure that you are running a full build before submitting your PR, and
-branches should be squashed to a single commit.
+To avoid multiples CI runs, please ensure that you are running a full build before submitting your PR, and branches should be squashed to a single commit.

 ## Developing